 Mileage reimbursement for travel between offices and places of work.

-Relocation Assistance for out of state new hires.
+Relocation Assistance for out of state new hires available for some positions.

 This is an immediate opening.
 Salary is commensurate with experience.
 The position will remain open until we receive enough qualified applicants.
 To apply, please submit a cover letter detailing your interest in the position as well as your resume, three professional references.
 Applications will be reviewed on a rolling basis, and candidates are encouraged to apply early.
 Only those selected for an interview will be contacted.
 The Florence Project values diversity in the workplace and strongly encourages applications from people of color, LGBTQ individuals, persons with disabilities, and members of underrepresented communities.